 The Institute, at the corner of Dearborn and Jackson, is within 1 block of the CTA red, blue, green, brown, purple, orange, and pink lines.
 The CTA blue line connects directly to O’Hare Airport and the Orange line connects to Midway Airport.
 We are also within a 15-minute walk (or short bus ride on the Jackson bus) from Union Metra Station.
 Use Google Maps to find the best route.

 Membership is a new program instituted in 2015 that allows members of the public and Professional Affiliates, who have completed the Jungian Psychotherapy/Studies Program, to become Members of the Institute with limited privileges.
 These include:

 – 20% Discount on most Institute programs and audio and video downloads

-– Invitation to Institute events, including the annual holiday party
+– Invitation to Institute member-only events, including the annual holiday party

 – Ability to rent consulting rooms and the conference room at the institute